 Our Grief Support team strive to offer you the most up to date, relevant information, particularly in the current environment of rapid change to normal situations.
 Our aim is to help you support your children, explain the current restrictions and find ways to remember the loved one who had died.

-Winston’s Wish have produced some guidance which may be helpful in talking to children: Coronavirus Funerals – Alternative Goodbyes
+Winston’s Wish has produced some guidance which may be helpful in talking to children: Coronavirus Funerals – Alternative Goodbyes

 Supporting bereaved children and young people during the outbreak

 The Coronavirus pandemic means that many aspects of children’s lives are changing.
-School is closed for the majority, many parents are working from home, and families are having to spend time apart when they would like to be together.
+Many parents are working from home, and families are having to spend time apart when they would like to be together.

 Many children will have questions and worries about the virus, but those who have experienced the death of someone important or who have an ill family member might be particularly worried.
 Below are some tips about supporting bereaved children with worries and concerns about the virus.

-- Child Bereavement UK have made a short film about supporting bereaved children during the outbreak
+- Child Bereavement UK has made a short film about supporting bereaved children during the outbreak

-- Winston’s Wish have produced guidance on: talking to bereaved children about coronavirus
+- Winston’s Wish has produced guidance on: talking to bereaved children about coronavirus

 - Telling a child that someone has died from coronavirus